-This document takes you through the steps required to set up an Infrascale vCFA in your VMware vSphere environment.
+This document takes you through the steps required to set up the Infrascale virtual Cloud Failover Appliance (CFA) in your VMware vSphere environment.
 This covers deploying the OVA VM template, customizing the VM (such as adding additional storage space and moving VMDKs to other datastores), going through the first boot, getting your license key, and connecting.

-The virtual appliance download is provided in an ova file.
+The virtual CFA download is provided in an OVA file.

 Click Next, and then click Next again.
 Read the license agreement, and click Accept, and then click Next.

 Choose an ESX host to create the VM on, and click Next.